 Most of us read about Konark Sun temple in our school books.
 There are number of Sun Temple in India but ‘Konark Sun temple’ is the most prominent among all.
-This temple crowned with the label of UNESCO World Heritage site in 1984.
+Crowned with the label of UNESCO World Heritage site in 1984 due to its architecture and beautiful and unique sculptures at Konark sun temple.
 Konark is a small town at the eastern shore of Odisha around 35 km from Puri and 65 km from capital city Bhubneshwar.
 These three cities make Eastern Golden Triangle.
 Tourists who visit Sun temple also have option to enjoy on white sandy beach of Konark.

 About the Konark Sun Temple

 Narasimhadeva-I of Eastern Ganga Dynasty build this ancient Konark’s Sun temple in 13th century.
 Almost 1200 artisans put their continuous effort for 12 years to complete its original structure.
 The temple have a chariot like shape, while main portion lie on about 20 feet raised platform.

 There are 24 number of ornamented Sun wheels on the temple wall which is also icon of Konark Sun temple.
 It is also said that magnetic road had been used in the main structure.
 As you enter the temple complex you will see two big sculpture of lion attaching on elephant.
 In most of Odisha temple you see these two lions at the main entrance.

 Most of the parts of temple are in ruin or in bad phase so you will always find continuous restoration work on temple is going on .
 Even its main structure filled with big boulders and steel structure to prevent it from collapsing.
 The Sun idol from Konark moved to the Jagannath temple in Puri.
 Initially this temple had a main sanctum usually known as Vimana, which was around 70 meter high but due to its heavy weight it was collapsed in 1837.
 Odisha have faced many storm that may be main cause of damaging of Sun temple.